ahaouem/value.pl/README.md

 # Value - Journal App

 Value is a journaling application built with Next.js and TypeScript, focusing on mood tracking and personal growth.
+This is the app our team built up in 24h for the 2023 HackYeah Hackathon

 ## Technologies Used